milesburton/teslacam/README.md

 #### Rsync

 1. Run rsync upload service, note you will have to run `ssh-copy-id` from your TeslaCam pi to your target server
+2. Run the following command after you update the `RSYNC_TARGET`
    ```
    $ docker run \
    --restart=always \